A lemon-caster sugar topped galette de Pérouges

-I, on the other hand, think ‘belly travel’ is far more endearing, more involved, more inclusive, more embracing…of history, culture, cuisine, people.
-Through cookbooks, the Food network TV channel and street conversations.
+Some call in armchair travel.
+I, on the other hand, think ‘travelling by plate’ or ‘belly travel’ is far more endearing, more involved, more inclusive and accessible, more embracing…of history, culture, cuisine, people.
+Through cookbooks, dining in cultural spaces, Food TV channels, street conversations, and more.

 This time my stomach’s compass points to France, the dial swinging around to the quaint, hilltop, cobble-stoned village of ‘Pérouges’.
 Pronounced ‘pay roojh’.
 Pérouges has been declared by the French government as “one of the most beautiful villages in France.”